Edge channels in a graphene Fabry-Perot interferometer: Abstract

 \section{Abstract}

-Quantum-mechanical calculations of electron magnetotransport in graphene Fabry-P\'{e}rot interferometers are presented.
-The role of edge channels and their spatial structure on Aharonov-Bohm interference is elucidated.
-For an interferometer that is made by removing carbon atoms, which is typically realized in nanolithography experiments, the constrictions are shown to cause strong inter-channel scattering that establishes local equilibrium over a short distance and makes the electron transport non-adiabatic.
-Nevertheless, two-terminal conductance is found to reveal a common Aharonov-Bohm oscillation pattern, independent of crystallographic orientation, which is accompanied by single-particle states that sweep through the Fermi energy for the edge channels circulating along the physical boundary of the device.
-It is also found that the interferometer constrictions host the localized states that might shorten the device or disrupt the oscillation pattern.
-For an interferometer that is created by electrostatic confinement, which is typically done in the split-gate experiments, electron transport is shown to be adiabatic, similar to the well-studied regime in traditional GaAs-based interferometers.
+Quantum-mechanical calculations of electron magnetotransport in graphene Fabry-P\'{e}rot interferometers are presented with a focus on the role of spatial structure of edge channels.
+For an interferometer that is made by removing carbon atoms, which is typically realized in nanolithography experiments, the constrictions are shown to cause strong inter-channel scattering that establishes local equilibrium and makes the electron transport non-adiabatic.
+Nevertheless, two-terminal conductance reveals a common Aharonov-Bohm oscillation pattern, independent of crystallographic orientation, which is accompanied by single-particle states that sweep through the Fermi energy for the edge channels circulating along the physical boundary of the device.
+The interferometer constrictions host the localized states that might shorten the device or disrupt the oscillation pattern.
+For an interferometer that is created by electrostatic confinement, which is typically done in the split-gate experiments, electron transport is shown to be adiabatic if the staggered potential is introduced additionally into the model.
+Interference visibility decays exponentially with temperature with a weaker dependence at low temperature.